-These sort of retrospectives are often the best part of any archive.
+These sorts of retrospectives are often the best part of any archive.
 To see someone think in their particular historical moment is somewhat revealing.
-To see someone look backwards, with the haughty air of knowledge about what has been “learned,” denudes any pretense—the prevailing zeitgeist of that moment is pinned on a history still playing out up to our moment.
+To see someone look backward, with the haughty air of knowledge about what has been “learned,” denudes any pretense—the prevailing zeitgeist of that moment is pinned on a history still playing out up to our moment.
 So, I went in ready to smirk at the 1990s consensus with all my knowledge.
 I came out realizing: I’m pretty stuck in my historical moment.
 (You can see the ouroboros here—a post about my archive posts pointing out my inability to escape my ideological contingencies.)

 All that is to say, in 1996 a lot of these answers miss the mark less than I expected.

 Take Paul Krugman’s entry, which I thought would be more about globalism as truth.
 Here it is: